 Bug fixes can be merged both into

-Before a patch is merged, it needs to be reviewed by a committer.
-The reviewer makes sure that the patch merges without conflicts, that it works as expected and that it does not break anything else.
+Before a patch is merged, it needs to be reviewed.
+The reviewer tries to make sure that the patch merges without conflicts, that it works as expected and that it does not break anything else.

 If the reviewer discovers any kind of issue, he should comment on the pull request in GitHub, so that the author can fix the problem.